linkedin icon

 Figma

-Increase user engagement on Cuzen Matcha's recipe webpages and create an informed experience for matcha enjoyers to browse new recipes.
+I increased traffic to Cuzen Matcha's recipe webpage through specific experiential curation, creating an informed experience for matcha enjoyers to browse new recipes.

-I interacted with Cuzen Matcha's initial recipe pages, noting potential elements which may arise as pain points for users.
+I conducted a hueristic evalution on Cuzen Matcha's initial recipe pages, noting potential pain poins for users.
 This initial observation also helped me get a feel for how users may navigate through the website.

 At a glance